archagon/archagon.net/_drafts/2018-03-23-data-laced-with-history.md

 Any CRDT that makes use of the site map needs to implement this protocol.
 Whenever a merge that would cause some of the site IDs to change is invoked, the `remapIndices` method gets called on the CRDT before the merge is actually executed.
 We're running *O*(*n*) operations when receiving remote data anyway, so performance is not a huge factor.
 Nonetheless, I made one additional tweak to ensure that remapping only happens very rarely.
 Instead of storing just the UUID in the site map, I also store the wall clock time at which the UUID was added.
 In the site map, these tuples are sorted first by time, then by UUID.
 Assuming that modern connected devices tend to have relatively accurate clocks (but not relying on this fact for correctness), we can ensure that new sites almost always get appended to the end of the ordered array and thus avoid shifting any of the existing UUIDs out of their previous spots.
 The only exception is when multiple sites happen to be added concurrently or when the wall clock on a site is significantly off.

-In summary, the final interface to our CT ends up looking something like this:
+The skeleton for our CT interface ends up looking something like this:

 ```swift
 public protocol CausalTreeSiteUUIDT: Hashable, Comparable, Codable {}